cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Hashing to a Finite Field {#hashtobase}

-The hash\_to\_base(msg) function maps a string msg of any length into an element of a field F. This function is parametrized by the field F ({{bg-curves}}) and by H, a cryptographic hash function that outputs b bits.
+The hash\_to\_base(msg) function hashes a string msg of any length into an element of a field F. This function is parametrized by the field F ({{bg-curves}}) and by H, a cryptographic hash function that outputs b bits.

 ## Security considerations {#hashtobase-sec}

-For security, hash\_to\_base should be collision resistant, and should map its input to a uniformly random element of F. To this end, hash\_to\_base requires a cryptographic hash function H which satisfies the following properties:
+For security, hash\_to\_base should be collision resistant and its output distribution should be uniform over F. To this end, hash\_to\_base requires a cryptographic hash function H which satisfies the following properties:

 1. The number of bits output by H should be b >= 2 * k for sufficient collision